Shipley railway station: History

 The present station was built at some time between 1883 and 1892, nestling between the western (Bradford-Skipton) and eastern (Leeds-Bradford) arms of the triangle.
 It was designed by the Midland's architect Charles Trubshaw.
 Platform 3 (on the Bradford-Leeds arm) was lengthened in 1990, to serve full-length InterCity trains.
 The northern (Leeds-Skipton) arm of the triangle is distant from the main station and had no platforms until May 1979.
 Before then, trains on the Leeds-Shipley-Skipton run had to come through the station to the Bradford branch and reverse.
 From 1979, there was a single platform there, on the inside of the triangle, so Skipton-Leeds trains had to cross over to reach it.
+At the same time, the Bradford to Keighley side of the triangle was singled as two trains could not pass on this side anyway due to the restricted clearances.
 The current platform 1 on the north side was built in 1992.

 It is now one of two remaining triangular stations in the UK: the other being Earlestown station in Merseyside.
 Ambergate station was previously triangular but only retains one platform and Queensbury station was closed to passengers in 1955.

 Until the Beeching Axe closures of 1965, the next stations from Shipley were Saltaire on the Airedale line to the west, Baildon on the Wharfedale line to the North, Apperley Bridge in the east towards Leeds, and Frizinghall in the south towards Bradford.
 Baildon station closed in 1953, but on 20 March 1965, the other three of these stations closed, along with another dozen stations and the local service between Bradford and Leeds.
 Most of the services through Shipley were under threat and hung in the balance until the West Yorkshire Passenger Transport Executive adopted them in the 1970s.
 All four of these adjacent stations have since been reopened: Baildon on 5 January 1973, Saltaire in April 1984, Frizinghall in 1987, and Apperley Bridge on 13 December 2015.

 Between 1875 and 1931, there was a second station, Shipley and Windhill railway station on Leeds Road very close to Shipley Station which served the Shipley and Windhill Line.

+Platforms 1 (Leeds bound) and 4 (Bradford Forster Square bound) were extended in 2025, Platform 1 by 45m at the western end and Platform 4 by 100m to the north, this is to allow for six-carriage trains in the future.
+The extension of Platform 4 also allows Bradford bound LNER services to stop there as it was not long enough.
+Previously trains had to cross the tracks to Platform 3.
+Platform 3, was also extended by 25m in a separate project by the means of a steel-framed cantilevered structure over the A657 road and the Bradford Beck.
+A new depot for electric trains was started in 2024, which is expected to be operational by 2026.
+The depot is located to the south of the station adjacent to the line towards Bradford Forster Square.